Kingsford to Centennial Park walking & cycling

 Improvements also include new landscaping and trees, street lighting, traffic calming, seating, bike parking and stormwater drainage.

-The project area is broken into 3 sections; sections 1 and 2 are nearing completion by the end of 2023.
+The project area is broken into 3 sections; sections 1 and 2 were completed and opened in December, 2023.

-The new separated cycleway will finish at Barker Street where there is a new raised pedestrian crossing (shown in blue on map overleaf).
+The current separated cycleway finishes at Barker Street where there is a new raised pedestrian crossing (shown in blue on map).
 Bike riders will transition back to the existing on-road marked cycleway.

 Benefits